karindalziel/TEI-to-PDF/README.md

 Change name of saxon jar file to "saxon.jar," or change in the code below to match your download (it will be something like "saxon9he.jar")

-Place saxon.jar in the root of your book creator folder.
+Place saxon.jar in the root of your TEI-to-PDF folder, or change the commands below to reference where you keep Saxon.

-1b: Download and configure the FOP processor
+1b: Download and configure the FO processor
 ----------------------------------------

 Download the FOP Binary files from [The Apache FOP Page](http://xmlgraphics.apache.org/fop/).
-Rename extracted folder "fop" and place inside the "lib" folder.
+Rename extracted folder "fop" and place inside the "lib" folder, or change the commands below to reference where you keep the FO processor.
 Scripts have been tested with FOP 1.0 and 1.1.

 #### Change the conf file